-All indicators can be interpreted in the same direction, that is, values above 100 signal goal achievement; values below 100 a corresponding distance to the goal.
-Indicators with a probability of reaching the goal below 100 - below the horizontal line at 100 - are based on past growth trends that are unlikely to reach the target by the end of the time horizon; indicators with a value above 100 - above the horizontal line - are likely to reach the target value.
-The standardisation of the values is achieved as follows: the Austrian value is divided by the respective target value and multiplied by 100.
-If performance improvements are accompanied by a decline in the indicator values, such as with the unemployment rate, for example, the values would be inverted (that is, target value in the numerator, Austrian value in the denominator), in order to retain the interpretation of 'greater equal to 100 = goal achievement'.
-Values above 200 are limited in the figures to 200.
+All indicators can be interpreted in the same direction, i.e. values above 100 signal goal achievement, values below 100 a corresponding distance to the goal.
+Indicators with a probability of reaching the goal below 100 - i.e. below the horizontal line at 100 - are based on past growth trends unlikely to reach the target by the end of the time horizon; indicators with a value above 100 - above the horizontal line - are likely to reach the target value.
+The standardisation of the values is achieved as follows: The Austrian value is divided by the respective target value and multiplied by 100.
+If performance improvements are accompanied by a decline in the indicator values, such as with the unemployment rate, for example, the values would be inverted (i.e. target value in the numerator, Austrian value in the denominator), in order to retain the interpretation of "greater equal to 100 = goal achievement".
+Values above 200 are limited in the graphics to 200.

 If an indicator is located in one of the two quadrants on the left side, this means that Austria has not yet achieved the set goal.
-For indicators in the bottom left corner, this will most probably also remain unchanged.
+For indicators in the bottom left corner this will very probably also remain unchanged.
 Hence, due to the weak growth rate in these performance areas, Austria will not achieve the goal by 2020.
-Consequently, without additional measures, the Innovation Leaders are very likely to remain out of reach.
-Measures that are suitable to increase performance in these areas should therefore be handled as a special priority.
+Consequently, without additional measures the Innovation Leaders are very likely to remain in front.
+Measures that are suitable to increase performance in this area should therefore be handled as a special priority.
 Indicators in the top left area are catching up, which could result in achieving the goal by 2020, as the Austrian development dynamic is greater than that of the comparison countries.
-In these performance areas, no further measures would be required, always assuming that trends continue as in the past.
+In these performance areas no further measures would be required, always assuming that trends go on as in the past.

-Indicators located in the two right-hand quadrants show that the corresponding goals have already been achieved.
-Indicators in the top right corner signify that Austria has achieved the goal and, in all likelihood, will also remain ahead until 2020 due to the high growth rates, provided the growth of the comparison countries remains within the expected range.
+Indicators located in the two right quadrants show that the corresponding goals have already been achieved.
+Indicators in the top right corner signify that Austria has achieved the goal and in all likelihood will also remain in front until 2020 due to the high growth rates, provided the growth of the comparison countries remains within the expected range.
 Thus, there is currently no need for further action.
-For indicators in the quadrant on the bottom right, Austria's growth is insufficient to maintain its edge ahead of the Innovation Leaders in the long term.
-Accordingly, the development should be observed very closely here, either to counteract or adjust the indicators in good time where required.
+Indicators in the quadrant on the right bottom signal that Austria's growth is insufficient to maintain its edge ahead of the Innovation Leaders in the long term.
+Accordingly, the development should be observed very closely here to also counteract in good time where required.